tooltwist/vue-authservice/README.md

     Vue.use(Authservice, options)

-### Nuxt
+#### Adding to a Nuxt project

-Authservice is added to a Nuxt project by creating a plugin.
+Authservice is added to a Nuxt project by creating a Nuxt plugin.

 ~/plugins/vue-authservice: